commonpike/nl.kw.processing.portmods/README.md

 Or you can download it from GIT, and put it in that folder
 yourself:
 <https://github.com/commonpike/nl.kw.processing.portmods>

-make sure to rename the local folder to 'PortMods'.
+Make sure to rename the local folder to 'PortMods'.
 Once it's there, choose 'sketch > import library' from the menu bar.